eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 cd build && ./tools/run_tests.sh
 ```

 If errors occur, an error report is shown with a stack trace to find the place where the leak occurs.
-If the leak comes from an external dependency or shall be handled later then it is possible to set a function on a suppression list.
+If the leak
+has its origin in an external dependency or shall be handled later then it is possible to set a function on a suppression list.
-This should be only rarely used and only in coordination with an iceoryx maintainer.
+This should be used only rarely and only in coordination with an iceoryx maintainer.

 !!! note
-    iceoryx needs to be built as a static library for working with sanitizer flags.
-The script does it automatically.
+    iceoryx needs to be built as a static library to work with sanitizer flags, which is automatically achieved when using
-    Except when you want to use the ${ICEORYX_WARNINGS} then you have to call `findpackage(iceoryx_hoofs)`
+    the script.
+If you want to use the ${ICEORYX_WARNINGS} then you have to call `findpackage(iceoryx_hoofs)` and `include(IceoryxPlatform)`
+    to make use of the ${ICEORYX_SANITIZER_FLAGS}.

 ## :material-library: iceoryx library build

 The iceoryx build consists of several libraries which have dependencies on each other.
-The goal is to have self-encapsulated library packages available where the end-user can easily find it with the CMake command `find-package(...)`.
+The goal is to have encapsulated
+library packages available so that the end-user can easily find them with the CMake command `find-package(...)`.
 In the default case, the iceoryx libraries are installed by `make install` into `/usr/lib` which requires root access.
-As an alternative you can install the libs into a custom folder by setting `-DCMAKE_INSTALL_PREFIX=/custom/install/path` as build-flag for the CMake file in iceoryx_meta.
+As an alternative you can install the libs into a custom folder by setting `-DCMAKE_INSTALL_PREFIX=/custom/install/path`

-As a starting point for the CMake build, iceoryx_meta collects all libraries (hoofs, posh etc.) and extensions (binding_c, dds) together.
-The provided build script `iceoryx_build_test.sh` in the `tools` folder uses iceoryx_meta.
+as build flag for the CMake file in iceoryx_meta.

+iceoryx_meta collects all libraries (hoofs, posh etc.) and extensions (binding_c, dds) and can be a starting point for
+the CMake build.
+The provided build script `tools/iceoryx_build_test.sh` uses iceoryx_meta.

 Per default, iceoryx is built as static lib for better usability.
 Additionally, we offer to build as shared library because it is a cleaner solution for resolving dependency issues and it reduces the linker time.
 This is done by the flag `BUILD_SHARED_LIBS` which is set to OFF per default.
 If you want to have shared libraries, just pass `-DBUILD_SHARED_LIBS=ON` to CMake or use `build-shared` as a flag in the build script.

-If iceoryx builds shared libraries you have to copy them into a custom path and need to set the LD_LIBRARY_PATH to the custom path (e.g. build/install/prefix).
+If iceoryx builds shared libraries you have to copy them into a custom path and set the LD_LIBRARY_PATH to the custom path (e.g. build/install/prefix).

 ```bash
 export LD_LIBRARY_PATH=/your/path/to/iceoryx/libs